WheteThunger/UnlimitedDroneRange/README.md

 #### How do I get the deployable drone item?

 Admins can use the command `inventory.give drone 1` to give themselves one or more drones.
-They can also be added to kits.
+They can also be added to loot tables (via plugins), kits, GUI shops, etc.

 #### How do I remote-control a drone?